TeamDev-IP/DotNetBrowser-Examples/csharp/ComWrapper.WinForms/README.md

 The example also logs registration and initialization events to the system event logger.
 These logged events can then be found in the Event Viewer -> Windows Logs -> Application.

-_Note:_ please check the bitness of the application to are trying to integrate with. if your application is 64-bit and the control is registered for 32-bit applications only (the registry entries are created under `HKEY_CLASSES_ROOT\WOW6432Node\` in this case), the control will be inaccessible for this application.
+_Note:_ please check the bitness of the application you are trying to integrate with.
+If your application is 64-bit and the control is registered for 32-bit applications only (the registry entries are created under `HKEY_CLASSES_ROOT\WOW6432Node\` in this case), the control will be inaccessible for this application.
 The same can be observed if the application is 32-bit and the control is registered for 64-bit applications only.